Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 The Ainsworth List

 This collection summarizes every federal unit from the Revolutionary War to the end of the 1800s.
 Details of Union regiments (broken down into companies) include mustering dates and places, commanding officers and regiment size.
-Find a digitized version in the FamilySearch Catalog (enter Ainsworth List in the title field).
+Find a digitized version in the FamilySearch Catalog.

 The first of three volumes in this series describes the organization of the federal armies into brigades, divisions, corps and so on.
 Second is a chronological listing of battles and skirmishes, with participating units.
 Volume 3 traces the lineage of regiments; look one up by state to see when it was organized, commands to which it was attached, a service record of campaigns, and casualty statistics.